Magisk-Modules-Alt-Repo/microg_installer/README.md

-NOTE: The development is moved to https://github.com/Magisk-Modules-Repo/microG_installer
+NOTE: Now on Magisk repo: https://github.com/Magisk-Modules-Repo/microG_installer

 NOTE2: This repo was an fork of the original repo (code is [here](https://github.com/nift4/microg_installer/tree/23de13101d8dd5807f713d0cace4a565478c6cfd?files=1)) that is deleted, so GitHub has chosen another fork as original repo.